zylon-ai/private-gpt/README.md

 ## Test dataset
 This repo uses a [state of the union transcript](https://github.com/imartinez/privateGPT/blob/main/source_documents/state_of_the_union.txt) as an example.

+## How to prepare your own dataset

+For a custom dataset to work for your model in the most effective way, the best way to structure your own dataset is through modern spoken English.
+For example, a real life speech could be very useful as it will allow the model to give real human-like responses to historical events.
+However, this may depend on its usage; fictional text could also potentially be used to create a model which, for example could be a role play model for a game.
+There is no need, however, for there to be a set of questions.
+Even a transcription of something that you say could be sufficient.

 ## Instructions for ingesting your own dataset

 Get your .txt file ready.